dneprojects/habitron/custom_components/habitron/README.md

 ### Climate

 Based on the first temperature setpoint and the sensor temperature, a climate controller is implemented.
 It supports heating on/off actions and its state can be used as input for automations.
 A manual on or off command will change the automatic operation for 5 minutes.

+### Diagnostic values

+Some values, e.g. the mdoule status, are implemented as diagnostic values.
+By default, they will be diabled.
+They can be found on the device panel and enabled there.
+Diagnostic entities are grouped in a seperate category, but they can be utilized as any other entity.
+The router provides some more diagnostic values, e.g. voltages, currents, and timeouts.

 ## Services